 lvzoo.org/wls

-This event has 1.2 million sparkling lights and displays.
-Visitors will find classic holiday scenes, fire pits, hot chocolate and s’mores and live performances from princesses Anna, Elsa, Belle and Cinderella.
+This event has 1.2 million sparkling lights and displays placed throughout the zoo.
+Visitors will find classic holiday scenes, multiple fire pits, hot chocolate and s’mores, performances by different princesses, and photos with Santa.

 WINTER WONDERLAND ILLUMINATED WALKING TRAIL